ben-eirich/ArcReactor/README.md

 I currently implement the following algorithms:

-- A byte-based non-entropy-coded compressor.
+- A byte-aligned non-entropy-coded compressor.
-- A bit-oriented non-entropy coded compressor.
+- A bit-aligned non-entropy coded compressor.
 - A standard LZ+Huffman large-window compressor.
 - A minimal LZ+Arithmetic coded compressor with context modelling.